Estate Planning and Disputes 2026

 Israel Vaealiki, Partner, Jackson Russell

-Israel is a partner leading Jackson Russell’s Private Client and Trusts team.
-He has over 20 years’ experience in helping clients achieve success with their family succession planning, wealth preservation and philanthropic goals.
-Israel helps clients to preserve and manage family wealth and advises on succession planning, trusts, wills, estates, international and cross-border succession planning, trust and estate management and administration, and relationship property issues.
-He also advises on issues for charities and philanthropy.
-He provides practical advice to families, business owners, entrepreneurs, investors, professional advisers, directors and senior executives, professional trustees, charities and philanthropists.
+Israel leads Jackson Russell’s Private Client and Trusts team.
+Israel advises on succession planning, trusts, wills, estates, international and cross-border succession planning, trust and estate management and administration, relationship property issues, and charities and philanthropy and has over 20 years’ experience in these fields.
 Israel helps clients to manage risks associated with management and custodianship of assets by trustees, relationship breakdown, family disputes, retirement of key individuals, loss of mental capacity and death, the provision of inheritances, and charitable giving.
-Outside of his professional life, Israel enjoys spending time with family, playing golf and basketball, and travelling to interesting places.
+Israel is a member of the Society of Trust and Estate Practitioners (STEP) and the International Bar Association (IBA), and is a Family Business Association Accredited Adviser.

 David Adams, Associate, Tompkins Wake